AckerlyXu/heima/includes/guidance-compute-single-vm-linux.md

 **SSH**.
 Before you create a Linux VM, generate a 2048-bit RSA public-private key pair.
 Use the public key file when you create the VM.
 For more information, see [How to Use SSH with Linux and Mac on Azure][ssh-linux].

 **VM diagnostics.** Enable monitoring and diagnostics, including basic health metrics, diagnostics infrastructure logs, and [boot diagnostics][boot-diagnostics].
 Boot diagnostics can help you diagnose boot failure if your VM gets into a nonbootable state.
-For more information, see [Enable monitoring and diagnostics][enable-monitoring].

 The following CLI command enables diagnostics: